 A spokesman for Nawaz said he denied touching the dancer “inappropriately” and added that his reputation for advocating womens rights was “in the context of Islamic extremism.”
 He said he had not been warned about his behaviour, and was not “out of control” through drink or breaching the rules.

 The spokesman said: “The evening you refer to was our clients stag night before his marriage.
 His best man took him to the gentlemans club with the full knowledge of our clients then future wife (now his wife).”

 But Massoud Shadjareh, chairman of the IHRC, said the Lib Dems should now drop him as a parliamentary candidate and the media should stop using him as an “Islamic expert.”

 “Maajid Nawaz has tried to redefine what Islam is,” he said.
 “He’s been telling everybody else that ‘you’re not following the real Islam, what I follow is the real Islam.’
 But going to strip clubs isn’t the real Islam.

 “Nawaz has been trying to reform and secularise Islam.
-If some of the other Muslim MPs (who don’t claim to be practising Muslims and are only cultural Muslims) had done this I would have said it was irrelevant, but Maajid claims to be advocating the true Islam so he should be held to another standard.
+If some of the other Muslim MPs (who don’t claim to be practising Muslims and are only cultural Muslims) had done this or had done another act such as viewing adult content on websites like live free cams I would have said it was irrelevant, but Maajid claims to be advocating the true Islam so he should be held to another standard.

 “He is morally lacking and the Lib Dems should drop him.
 As for the media who have tried to put him forward as being the ‘good Muslim’, they should realise that there is nothing morally good about him at all.”